Flat Rate Shipping

 Key Takeaways

-- Most shipping losses come from workflow gaps, not a lack of carrier options.
+- Most shipping losses come from workflow gaps, like grabbing a box on autopilot, not a lack of carrier options.

 How to Apply Flat Rate Shipping in Daily Operations

-Measuring the Impact of Flat Rate Shipping
+Measuring the Money Flat Rate Leaves on the Table

 Common Mistakes to Avoid